mstgnz/gomail/README.md

 # gomail
 This is a Go package for sending emails.
-It provides functionality to send emails using the SMTP protocol.
+It provides functionality to send emails using the SMTP protocol with advanced features like connection pooling, rate limiting, and TLS support.

 ## Installation
 To use the package, you need to have Go installed and Go modules enabled in your project.
 Then you can add the package to your project by running the following command: